olgadet/bookdown-mlbiostatistics/docs/301-linear-models.md

 ```

 ## Confidence intervals and prediction intervals
-- when we estimate coefficients we can also find their **confidence intervals**, typically 95\% confidence intervals, i.e. a range of vales that contain the true unknown value of the parameter
+- when we estimate coefficients we can also find their **confidence intervals**, typically 95\% confidence intervals, i.e. a range of values that contain the true unknown value of the parameter
 - we can also use linear regression models to predict the response value given a new observation and find **prediction intervals**.
 Here, we look at any specific value of $x_i$, and find an interval around the predicted value $y_i'$ for $x_i$ such that there is a 95\% probability that the real value of y (in the population) corresponding to $x_i$ is within this interval